etaylorl/41189-Reflective-portfolio/README.md

 After reviewing the feedback from the marker and our peers we continued discussing the progressing steps for the future.
 However, we waited for Juan to give us more detailed feedback in the breakout room.
 From this we divided our parts based on our models and will fix our current parts for next weeks workshop.
 There were some parts of the zoom call where there wasn't much engagement or speaking from all the team members.
 So we stopped this earlier to let everyone work on their parts and other assessments that they had due.
 This was a fairly quiet week compared to others, as it just required continuing previous work that was already assigned and there was no new content.

+# Reflection week 11

+## What have i learnt this week?

+Similarly to last week the beginning part of the class was just a small introduction to then be able to continue group work for our final assessment.
+We were also lucky enough to get an extension of two weeks, to ensure that we had enough time to figure out how to use python and reduce the number of potential issues.
+This means that we have more time to produce a high quality report and check on all members through the next couple of weeks to see their progress.

+This week Juan had also submitted his own feedback aside from another markers last week.
+Which was very helpful as he provided more detail about specific sections and areas that needed work.
+The feedback for Sabi and I was particularly useful as he gave some suggestions about how to approach the next section.
+Giving us advice about how to define the states and probabilities e.g. The increase or decrease of house sales and prices.
+This was something that we were brainstorming about and having this feedback will give more direction over the next week.
+Similarly including a comparison to the random walk model could be useful to separate each model and their properties in different scenarios.

+## What are my strengths/ weakness' that i have observed

+Now that the due date is later this has meant that this assignment isn't as high of a priority as it used to be.
+Meaning that I can work on other assessments that are due before this, however I should continuously work on this assignment throughout the next couple weeks.
+As it will mean more consistent and high quality work rather than a rushed piece at the end.
+I also need to do some pre-work and research into python for the Markov model to be able to do this component of the assessment before it is due.
+However my reflections are progressing weekly and I am completing them early and on time which has been beneficial to have lots of updated information.

+## What were the challenges i have encountered or observed and how well did I/ my team handle them?

+Our team received and reflected well on the feedback that Juan gave us.
+Most members took an individual approach from the model that they worked on so that they are now able to make changes into the future.
+Our group leader Shino, suggested that any changes made to the current google doc should be a different colour so that she knows to make changes in the GitHub as this is a lengthy process.
+It was also very exciting to see that some parts of our report were being used as examples to the rest of the class, which means that we are on the right track and doing well.
+The overall feedback was fairly successful and I am very happy with how our team has done.

+For the future each individual needs to work on their parts and then we will check-up again next week to progress to the due date.
+Sabi and I keep in regular communication to see how we are both going as we are working on the same model.